Product Analyst Salary

 Product Analysts often transition into Product Manager of Software positions, for which compensation tends to be much higher.
 On average, Product Managers of Software earn $92K per year.
 It is quite typical for Product Analysts to transition into roles as Senior Product Analysts or Product Managers of Financial Services, where reported median earnings are $12K and $27K higher per year.

 Search for more jobs:

 Those at Kemper Insurance Company can expect to make the most, with the company offering a median salary of $62K.

 Popular Skills for Product Analyst

-Survey results imply that Product Analysts deploy a deep pool of skills on the job.
-Most notably, facility with Tableau Software, Business Analysis, and SQL are correlated to pay that is significantly above average, leading to increases of 47 percent, 15 percent, and 10 percent, respectively.
+Survey results imply that Product Analysts deploy a substantial tool kit of skills at work.
+Most notably, facility with Tableau Software, Python, and Business Analysis are correlated to pay that is significantly above average, leading to increases of 39 percent, 20 percent, and 14 percent, respectively.
 Those listing Research Analysis as a skill should be prepared for drastically lower pay.
 Product Support and Microsoft Excel also typically command lower compensation.
 For most people, competency in Data Analysis indicates knowledge of Product Development and Project Management.

 Pay by Experience Level for Product Analyst

 Median of all compensation (including tips, bonus, and overtime) by years of experience.